javascript-tutorial/server/README.md

     For non-Windows OS use standard install tools (packages or whatever convenient).

+2. Install global Node modules:

+    ```
+    npm install -g bunyan gulp
+    ```

-2. Create the root folder.
+3. Create the root folder.

     Create a folder `/js` for the project.
 You can use any other directory as well, just adjust the paths below.

-3. Clone the tutorial server into it:
+4. Clone the tutorial server into it:

     ```
     cd /js
     git clone https://github.com/iliakan/javascript-tutorial-server
     ```

-4. Clone the tutorial text into it.
+5. Clone the tutorial text into it.

     The text repository has "-language" at the end, e.g:
     ```